 If a loved one has passed away, you are named as a beneficiary in someone’s estate, you have been appointed as personal representative/executor, you are a creditor of that individual’s estate or have been named as guardian of the person of a minor beneficiary an estate administration can be a complicated matter.
-Our estate administrative attorneys in Charlotte at Weaver, Bennett & Bland can help make this difficult process move smoother.
+Our estate administrative attorneys at Weaver, Bennett & Bland can help make this difficult process move smoother.

 What situations can make estate administration be complicated?